safifis/TinDog/README.md

 # TinDog
-This is the first front end development project I completed under Angela Yu's instruction using HTML, CSS and BootStrap.
+This is the first front end development project I completed using HTML, CSS and BootStrap.